Priyanshu19Mishra/Power-BI-Dashboards/README.md

 A Power BI dashboard is a single-page, visual representation of key metrics, reports, and data insights.
 It provides a high-level overview of important information by aggregating data from various sources, allowing users to monitor key metrics and make data-driven decisions.
 Unlike Power BI reports, which can have multiple pages and detailed data visualizations, a dashboard is focused on displaying the most critical data in a concise and interactive manner.

+Tiles: Tiles are the individual visual components on the dashboard.
+Each tile represents a visualization, such as a chart, graph, KPI, or card, and can be pinned from a report.
+Users can click on these tiles to drill down into the underlying reports for more detailed analysis.

+Interactive Visuals:Power BI dashboards offer interactive visuals that are automatically updated when the data source is refreshed.
+Users can interact with the tiles to explore data and gain insights.
+For example, clicking on a visual may filter or highlight related data across other visuals in the report.

+Data Sources: Power BI dashboards aggregate data from a variety of sources, including databases (SQL Server, MySQL), cloud services (Azure, Google Analytics), files (Excel, CSV), APIs, and live streaming data.
+This flexibility allows you to visualize data from multiple platforms in one place.

+Real-time Data:Power BI dashboards support real-time data streaming, allowing you to see data changes as they happen.
+This is useful for scenarios like monitoring IoT devices, social media trends, or live sales data.